donnatchris/miniRT-42/README.md

 ### BONUS PART:

-- Add new object types: cones, disks, cubes, etc.
+- Add a new object type: cones, cubes, etc.
-- Implement reflections and recursive ray tracing
+- Implement specular lighting (Phong Lighting)
-- Add anti-aliasing (e.g., supersampling)
-- Enable camera movement or scene animation
-- Implement multi-light support, colored lights, or spotlights
+- Implement multi-light support and colored lights
-- Export the rendered image to a file (e.g., .bmp, .png)
-- Support textures and normal mapping
+- Support textures and bump mapping
-- Add GUI elements or interactive scene manipulation
+- Implement checkerboard

 ## SOME COMMANDS YOU CAN USE: